Rook placements and orbit harmonics: Sign cancellation

 Then $\lp{\mu,\lambda^{(1)},\lambda^{(2)}}\mid_{0\le x\le L}$ totally has $\lvert A\cap B\rvert$ NE steps and $L-\lvert A\cup B\rvert$ SE steps.
 Therefore, the $y$-coordinate of $\lp{\mu,\lambda^{(1)},\lambda^{(2)}}$ at $x=L$ equals

 \end{proof}

 \begin{definition} For a lattice path $\mathcal{L}$ starting at the point $(0,0)$ and consisting of vectors $(1,1)$, $(1,0)$, and $(1,-1)$, a \emph{reflection pair} of $\mathcal{L}$ is a pair of positive integers $(i<j)$ such that the $i$-th (resp. $j$-th) step of $\mathcal{L}$ is an NE (resp.
-SE) step, and these two steps have the same height, i.e., the starting height of the $i$-th step coincides with the ending height of the $j$-th step. \end{definition}
+SE) step, and these two steps have the same height (i.e., the starting height of the $i$-th step coincides with the ending height of the $j$-th step) and are horizontally visible from each other without being obstructed by $\mathcal{L}$. \end{definition}

 \begin{example} Consider the lattice path $\lp{\mu,\lambda^{(1)},\lambda^{(2)}}$ in Example~\ref{ex:lattice-path}.
 All the reflection pairs are $(2,7)$ and $(4,6)$ shown as follows.

 \sequence{-1,1,0,1,0,-1,-1} \gridscale{1}